pradeep3sep/interviewquestion/README Mongodb.md

 Q. How to combine data from multiple collections into one collection?

-used to **perform a left outer join** between two collections.
+Used to **perform a left outer join** between two collections.
 It allows you to **combine documents from a "foreign" collection** into the current collection based on a matching field.

 ```js
 {